mrkrasser/node-red-contrib-bmp085/Readme.md

 node-red-contrib-bmp085
 ========================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to receive data from [Bosch BMP085 barometer sensor](http://www.adafruit.com/products/391) using i2c.
+A <a href="http://nodered.org">Node-RED</a> node to receive data from a Bosch [BMP085](http://www.adafruit.com/products/391) or [BMP180](http://www.adafruit.com/products/1603) barometer pressure sensor using I2C interface.
 Use bmp085 library.

 Install
 -------